The Return

 "At the very least I'll be entertained and have a nice meal."

-"You think the Inquisitors
+"You think the

-as she sat down on the table and her tail lazily waved behind her.
-She noted
+bonus."
+Eve said as she sat down on the table and her tail lazily waved

-how the paladin's eyes followed it but did not smile.
+behind her.
+She noted how the paladin's eyes followed it but did not smile.

 The blonde picked up a